acaaron23/Unified5K/unified5k/CI_README.md

 ## Challenges Faced

-Challenges I faced when implementing this CI pipeline was knowing where to start.
-I began watching some YouTube videos for some guidance and asking my PM and TPM for any tips, and it helped quite a bit.
-I utilized tools such as Claude to guide me through, making sure I am executing the pipeline correctly and it has helped me learn how it's structured and how it runs.
-Afterwards, I was able to create the github/workflows directory with a yaml file.
+Challenges we faced when implementing this CI pipeline was knowing where to start.
+We began watching some YouTube videos for some guidance and asking our PM and TPM for any tips, and it helped quite a bit.
+We utilized tools such as Claude to guide us through, making sure we are executing the pipeline correctly and it helped us learn how it's structured and how it runs.
+Afterwards, we were able to create the github/workflows directory with a yaml file.
 Within the yaml file was directions to run tests for 1: Code Linting, 2: Code Testing, and 3: Build Automation only after sucessful lint and code testing.